MicrosoftDocs/azure-dev-docs/articles/python/sdk/authentication-on-premises-apps.md

 ---
-title: Azure authentication in Python apps hosted on-premises
+title: Authenticate to Azure resources from Python apps hosted on-premises
 description: This article describes how to authenticate your application to Azure services when using the Azure SDK for Python in on-premises hosted applications. ms.date: 03/31/2022 ms.topic: how-to ms.custom: devx-track-python
 ---

-# Azure authentication in Python apps hosted on-premises
+# Authenticate to Azure resources from Python apps hosted on-premises

 Apps hosted outside of Azure (for example on-premises or at a third-party data center) should use an application service principal to authenticate to Azure when accessing Azure resources.
 Application service principal objects are created using the app registration process in Azure.
 When an application service principal is created, a client ID and client secret will be generated for your app.
 The client ID, client secret, and your tenant ID are then stored in environment variables so they can be used by the Azure SDK for Python to authenticate your app to Azure at runtime.